truenas/documentation/content/SCALE/SCALETutorials/Apps/UsingTrains.md

 TrueNAS SCALE has a pre-built official catalog of available iXsystems-approved applications.

-Users can configure add catalog trains if they choose.
+Users can configure and add catalog trains if they choose.
 The default train is **stable** which shows the **charts** apps.
 Other available trains are **enterprise** and **community**.

 {{< hint type=note >}}